Graduating straight into Deloitte

 - Written by Kaitlyn Blanchard, Bachelor of Media and Communication, Swinburne University of Technology

->

-> When Caitlin Rains enrolled in Swinburne’s Bachelor of Information Technology, she knew she’d be receiving a tidy $40k scholarship as part of the course.
+When Caitlin Rains enrolled in Swinburne’s Bachelor of Information Technology, a course now called the Bachelor of Business Information Technology (Professional), she knew she’d be receiving a tidy $40k scholarship as part of the course.
 What she didn’t know was that, just three years later, she’d find herself fighting cybercrime at one of the biggest professional services networks in the world.

->

-> If it were not for studying the Bachelor of Information Technology (BIT), Ms Rains notes that she would definitely not be where she is today.
+If it were not for studying the Bachelor of Information Technology (BIT), Ms Rains notes that she would definitely not be where she is today.

 “The BIT is completely responsible for my career,” she says.